pablocappetta/grupo_4_musify/README.md

 <details>
   <summary>👨🏻‍💻 Pablo</summary>
   <br/>
-  I'm a 25 year old comp-sci student from Buenos Aires, Argentina.
+  I'm a 25 years old comp-sci student from Buenos Aires, Argentina.
 In my free times, I produce electronic music.
 I'm also a casual gamer and a big fan of the Half-Life universe.
   <br/>
   <br/>